 - 1. Park the car on level ground.
 Shut off the engine. - 2.
 Remove the dipstick (yellow loop) from the transmission and wipe it with a clean cloth.

-- 3. Insert the dipstick all the way into the transmission securely as shown in the illustration. - 4.
-Remove the dipstick and check the fluid level.
-It should be between the upper and lower marks.
+3. Insert the dipstick all the way into the transmission securely as shown in the illustration.